-But dammit, let’s put such whining aside.
-Yes, Christine pootles along the middle of the road for much of her runtime, but occasionally she swerves close to greatness, and we should celebrate that as much as regret the breakdowns.
+But let’s put such whining aside.
+Yes, Christine pootles along the middle of the road for much of her runtime, but occasionally she swerves close to greatness.
+We should celebrate that as much as regret the breakdowns.
 Watching it on Netflix with absolutely no expectations, one senses that Carpenter did manage to find at least a little love for this particular possessed Plymouth.
 Some of his best habits and are displayed alongside the bad.

 Carpenter follows The Thing’s wonderful opening helicopter husky hunt with something much simpler, cleaner yet equally delightful: The Plymouth badge, and the start and gurgle of an engine: immediately we know where we are.
 This machine is alive, and she’s a monster.